 - 1. Find the principal moments of inertia for a uniform square of mass M and side a. - 2.
-Find the kinetic energy of the uniform cube of mass M and side a rotating with angular velocity $\Omega$ around its large diagonal.
+Find the kinetic energy of the uniform cube of mass M and side a rotating with angular velocity $\vec{\Omega}$ around an arbitrary axis which goes through the center of mass of the cube.

-- 1. Find the kinetic energy of the uniform circular cone of height h, base radius R, and mass M. Rotating with the angular velocity $\vec{\Omega}$ around an axis which goes through the center of mass. - 2.
+- 1. Find the kinetic energy of the uniform circular cone of height h, base radius R, and mass M. Rotating with the angular velocity $\vec{\Omega}$ around an arbitrary axis which goes through the center of mass. - 2.
 The same for a uniform ellipsoid of semiaxes a, b, and c.

 Homework 11.
-Due Tuesday, April 7
+Due Tuesday, April 9, 12:45pm